apache/iotdb/docs/Documentation/UserGuideV0.7.0/7-Tools-spark.md

 <a id="5-schema-inference"></a>
 ## 5. Schema Inference

-The way to display TsFile is related to TsFile Schema.
-Take the following TsFile structure as an example: There are three Measurements in the Schema of TsFile: status, temperature, and hardware.
-The basic info of these three Measurements is as follows:
+The way to display TsFile is dependent on the schema.
+Take the following TsFile structure as an example: There are three Measurements in the TsFile schema: status, temperature, and hardware.
+The basic information of these three measurements is as follows:

 <center>
 <table style="text-align:center">